Remote Workforce Security

 The Insights: 2025 Benchmarks

-- Credential Vulnerability : 62% of security failures are no longer "hacks"they are simple log-ins using stolen credentials.
-Attackers are exploiting the "Implicit Trust" of outdated remote access tools.
+- Credential Vulnerability : 62% of security failures come from stolen credentials, not hacks exploiting outdated access trust.

-- The VPN Sunset: Market analysts confirm that 70% of new remote access projects have officially ditched traditional VPNs.
-Insurance carriers increasingly view legacy VPNs as a liability rather than a security measure.
+- The VPN Sunset: 70% of new remote access projects have moved away from traditional VPNs, which insurers increasingly classify as a security liability

 The Problem